PedroLopes/now-is-calendar-plugin-chrome/README.md

 # add concerts from now-is.org to your calendar (Chrome Plugin, using Google Calendar)

-This is a Google Chrome plugin that finds events at the amazing [Now Is Calendar](https://now-is.org) and adds a button so that you can add them to your calendar (currently only supports google calendar API).
+This is a plugin for Chrome or Firefox that finds events at the amazing [Now Is Calendar](https://now-is.org) and adds a button so that you can add them to your calendar (currently only supports google calendar API).

 Once you click on the ``add gCal`` button below any event, it will open a new tab in your browser to handle a new google calendar event corresponding to this event.